larc-iu/cl.indiana.edu/content/programs/phd.md

-Title: Ph.D. in Computational Linguistics
+Title: Ph.D. in Linguistics with a Concentration in Computational Linguistics
 Template: programs

-# Ph.D. in Computational Linguistics
+# Ph.D. in Linguistics with a Concentration in Computational Linguistics

-**Note: These are the most recent requirements updated in 2022-2023.**
+**Note: These are the [most recent requirements updated in 2024-2025](https://bulletins.iu.edu/iu/gradschool/2024-2025/programs/bloomington/linguistics/index.shtml).**
 If you started earlier, please check your year's requirements in the [bulletins](https://bulletins.iu.edu/iub/index.html) under "University Graduate School".

 The Concentration in Computational Linguistics combines both general linguistic coursework and computational specific coursework.